Property Management Answering Service

 Leaks, no heat, no AC, lockouts, appliance failures, electrical concerns, pests, and other resident issues that need urgency classification.

-Outcome: Collect the right context and route urgent issues without waking managers for every routine item.
+Outcome: Collect the right context and escalate urgent issues without waking managers for every routine item.

 Resident account and policy questions